Krazete/sgm/README.md

 ### Wikia Links

-Every fighter variant has has a link on the top right corner of their card which redirects to the Tips and Tricks section of their official [Wikia](https://skullgirlsmobile.wikia.com/) page.
+Every fighter variant has a link on the top right corner of their card which redirects to the Tips and Tricks section of their official [Wikia](https://skullgirlsmobile.wikia.com/) page.

 This is possible because the Wikia contributors nearly always name the variant pages consistent with the official capitalization and punctuation.
 The only exception was the [Hack n' Splash](https://skullgirlsmobile.wikia.com/wiki/Hack_N%27_Splash) page, which had an erroneous uppercase "N" until I renamed it.